 Next, your institution will need to review and agree to all the provisions set forth in Operating Circular 6 as well as Regulation J, which establish procedures, duties, and responsibilities among the Federal Reserve Banks and the senders and recipients of Fedwire funds transfers.

+Submission of a Test Request form for a Production Saturday must be received 10 days in advance of the test.
 Once testing has been successfully completed, a production cutover date will be scheduled.
 On the cutover date, you should be ready to use the services to which you've subscribed.